8ctavio/vergil/apps/docs/src/components/form/Form.md

 ## Events

-After a `Form`'s ModelGroup is [automatically validated](#description), either the `submit` or `invalid` event is emitted depending on the validation result; if no errors are encountered, `submit` is emitted, and `invalid` otherwise.
-Both events accept two parameters: the submit `event` object and the validated ModelGroup's payload.
+After a `Form`'s model group is [automatically validated](#description), either the `submit` or `invalid` event is emitted depending on the validation result; if no errors are encountered, `submit` is emitted, and `invalid` otherwise.
+Both events accept two parameters: the submit `event` object and the validated model group's payload.

 ### Submit <Badge><pre>onSubmit: (event: Event, payload: ModelGroupPayload) => void</pre></Badge>